The Professional Culture Framework for Nursing Education©

 "Do I actually know this, or does it just feel familiar because I've done it before?"

-The differentiated metacognitive reflection prompts in this framework function as metamemory interventions — requiring students to examine not just their actions, but their thinking processes at the time.
+You cannot truly own what you do not understand about your own thinking.
+Accountability without metacognition is just compliance.
+Metacognition is what produces accountability when no one is watching.
+The differentiated metacognitive reflection prompts in this framework function as metamemory interventions, requiring students to examine not just their actions, but their thinking processes at the time.
 Prompts are differentiated by incident category, so the questions a student in a human error incident is asked differ meaningfully from those asked of a student in an at-risk incident.

 04